Do Go On - 541 - The Freedom House Ambulance Service

 Kevin Hazard writes,

-the city's safety director called the service excellent.
+The city's safety director called the service excellent.

 But still it was forced to beg for public funding.

-It was tricky because nobody understood what it were doing, Helen said.
+It was tricky because nobody understood what it were doing,

-Pittsburgh offered some money but not enough to keep the service running,
+Pittsburgh offered some money, but not enough to keep the service running.

-so Hallen turned to the private sector.
+So Hallen turned to the private sector.

 When a contract at the Ford Foundation expressed confusion in a phone call